-How to Make money online by buying or developing profitable online businesses and digital properties (websites).
+How to Make money online by buying or developing profitable online businesses and digital properties (websites) through the use of Content, Search Engine Optimisation, advertising and affiliate marketing.

 How to make money online